'Modern Family' Star Sofia Vergara Is Still Hounded By Her 'Entitled' Ex

 Modern Family star Sofia Vergara dated socialite Nick Loeb from 2010-2014, and she has since broken things off and married actor Joe Manganiello.
 But this hasn’t stopped Loeb from following her every move and bombarding her with legal action in an attempt to gain access to frozen embryos the two created back when they were together.
-Loeb has even gone so far as to make a right to life themed film to sway opinion to his side of the former lover’s spat.
+Loeb has even gone so far as to make a right to life themed film to sway opinion to his side of the spat with his former lover.

-PageSix says that it’s not his pro-life stance, but rather his anger at being told no which is fueling Loeb in his relentless efforts against Sofia Vergara.
+PageSix says that it’s not Loeb’s pro-life stance, but rather his anger at being told no which is fueling him in his relentless efforts against Sofia Vergara.
 The well-read page of the New York Post calls Loeb a “third-baser,” meaning that he was born on third base metaphorically and thinks he hit a triple.
 It’s a baseball-themed label of entitlement or “affluenza” as it’s been called in the courts and media.

 “And hell hath no fury like a bottomless-wallet Third Baser scorned.”